Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - Added Stone Deposit at Storugns in Gotland.

+* Units
+- Increased the charge bonus of Gothic cavalry from 7% to 10%.

 * Upgrades
 - Added Lipizzaner Horse upgrade (icon by Jinn) for the Teutonic civilization (researchable at the Stables).
 This upgrade increases cavalry HP.
 - Added Stirrups upgrade (icon by Jinn), for all civilizations which possess cavalry  (researchable at the Stables or Yale Pen).
 This upgrade increases the charge bonus of cavalry.